 The idea behind patterns is to simplify the editing process by making frequently used blocks readily available within a patterns library.

-So, instead of customizing a block every time you add into a page, you can insert the available predefined sections.
+So, instead of customizing a block every time you add to a page, you can insert the available predefined sections.

 This is how patterns look like in the Gutenberg editor:

-Patterns are available for buttons, headers, gallery, text, and columns.
+Patterns are available for buttons, headers, galleries, text, and columns.